Trans World Airlines: Final fleet

-When Trans World Airlines was acquired by American Airlines in 2001, their fleet contained these aircraft:
+When Trans World Airlines was acquired by American Airlines in 2001, their fleet contained the following aircraft:

 Retired fleet

 Trans World Airlines had previously operated the following aircraft:

 TWA, at one time, also held orders for the BAC-Aérospatiale Concorde, Sud Aviation Caravelle, Boeing 2707, and the Airbus A330-300.
 The remaining A330 orders were eventually converted to A318 orders.
 TWA, along with Southwest Airlines and USAir, are the only major U.S.-based airlines to never have operated the McDonnell Douglas DC-10.

 Fleet in 1970

 Accidents and incidents

 Since 1942, TWA was involved in 84 incidents.

 One of the first to gain wide press coverage was the crash of NC1946 (a DC-3), operating as Flight 3, which killed Hollywood film star Carole Lombard, her mother, and 20 others.

 On July 11, 1946, a TWA Lockheed Constellation, NC86513, operating as TWA Flight 513, a training flight, crashed in Reading, Pennsylvania.
 Of six crew members, only one survived.
 The crash was caused by a fire in the cargo hold and grounded all Constellations from July 12 until August 23, 1946.

 Another disaster that gained widespread coverage was the collision of a TWA Lockheed L-1049 Super Constellation with a United Airlines' Douglas DC-7 over the Grand Canyon in 1956, which killed all 128 people on board both airliners.
 This accident led to groundbreaking changes in the regulation of flight operations in the United States.

 A similar event occurred in 1960, this time in New York City, when another TWA L-1049 collided with a United Douglas DC-8.
 The disaster killed 134 people: 84 on board the UAL DC-8, 44 on board the TWA L-1049, and six people on the ground.
 No one survived from either airliner.